Icosa-dev/Alzipar-Dictionary/Rules/Orthography/ArabicScript.md

-# Alżapar Orthography: Arabic Script
+# Alzapar Orthography: Arabic Script

 Although not the prefered script for writing the language.
-Alżapar can also be written in the Arabic script with much ease.
+Alzapar can also be written in the Arabic script with much ease.
 The following is the Arabic alphabet for the language along with IPA values for each letter.

 |   Letter   |   IPA       |
 |------------|-------------|